Alka Lamba: Controversies

-In August 2015, a few months after she had been elected MLA for the Chandni Chowk constituency, Lamba was charged with vandalism and destruction of property in an incident which occurred within her own constituency.
-On 10 August 2015, a mob armed with lathis, swagger sticks and cricket bats attacked and badly vandalized a liquor shop located in the Kashmere Gate area of old Delhi.
-CCTV footage recorded shows Lamba leading the attack and vandalising the shop along with her supporters.
-The footage shows her reaching straight for the shop counter and violently pushing and spilling and throwing away the items on the counter.
-Following this, her supporters also vandalised the shop.
-According to reports, this happened because the shopkeeper was a BJP supporter and had objected to the AAP defacing his shop windows with posters eulogising Lamba and her party.

 Representing National Commission for Women on 16 July 2012, as one of the members of the enquiry team of 2012 Guwahati molestation case, Lamba met the victim of a Guwahati molestation case, held a press-conference and revealed the victim's identity.
 The 'tip-off' made local media houses work overtime to find the victim's real identity.
 Some TV channels interviewed the victim's neighbours to come to the conclusion that the girl's name was not what she was forced to say by the channel that recorded her molestation and near-stripping.
 Such acts of Lamba's were widely criticised.
 Following this, she was removed from the fact-finding committee of NCW.

+On 25 May 2026, a Delhi Additional Chief Judicial Magistrate (ACJM) court convicted Lamba for assaulting a police officer during a protest at Jantar Mantar, Delhi demanding implementation of women's reservation in parliament prior to the 2024 Lok Sabha elections.
+She has been convicted under Section 132/221/223(a)/285 of the BNS for offences of use of criminal force and obstruction to public servants from discharging their official duties and causing injury to others.

+On 06 June 2026, the Delhi Court released Lamba on probation of good conduct for one year, where she was directed to furnish a bond of Rs.
+One Lakh.